Werkov/Werkov.github.io/_posts/2015-08-06-elberadweb.md

 this final kilometers I got my first crisis of the day.
 Most probably, I was dehydrated since my blood pressure was low, breathing shallow and I began to cramp.
-I swallowed a (fizzy) multivitamin pill and drank, which helped and I successfully reached [a restaurant in Děčín][3].
+I swallowed a (fizzy) multivitamin pill and drank some gulps, which helped me and I successfully reached [a restaurant in Děčín][3].

+Intermediate values:

+  * total distance: 127.0 km,
+  * cycling time: 5:48:54,
+  * average speed: 21.84 km/h,
+  * maximum speed: 64.65 km/h (descent to the Labe river from České Středohoří).

 ### 16:44 Pirna (176 km)

 I estimated that in the worst case I could leave Děčín at 15:00 and still catch the bus at 18:30 in Dresden.
-So when I left the restaurant at 14:00, I felt I had a solid reserve to enjoy the ongoing ride.
+So when I was leaving the restaurant at 14:00, I felt I had a solid reserve to enjoy the ongoing ride.

+The heat and thirst surprised me.
 Before the lunch I drank ~2 liters plus another 0.8 liters for the lunch.
-I think the afternoon temperatures approached 40 °C (in the direct sunlight certainly more than that) and I deliberately increased by water consumption to avoid another crisis.
+I think the afternoon temperatures approached 40 °C (in the direct sunlight certainly more than that) and I deliberately increased my water consumption to avoid another crisis.

 From Děčín, I cycled on the left side of the Labe, crossed the borders in